parsnip-ai/parsnip-site/index.md

   headline: An early preview..
   content: Our team is eager to get this in your hands, but please keep in mind that
     this is an early version with a limited set of features.
 We're actively developing, so check back often for updates!
+Sign up for our mailing list below.
   media:
     image: "/uploads/2020/07/23/cooking-baby.jpg"
     alt_text: Swipe right